 Creative Crafters meets three times per month to do scrapbook, needle work, computer work, or whatever else your creative heart desires.
 With such a great block of time, we find it wonderful to get so much accomplished.
 Join us if you’d like to meet a bunch of nice people.
 You’ll be glad you did!

-We have discussions of current movies and look at them from a Christian’s perspective.
+Join us to discuss current movies, looking at them from a lens of a Christian’s perspective.
 We may meet every other week or once a month - depending on the desires of the group participants.
 Both couples and singles are welcome!

 Do you quilt?
 Would you like to learn?
 Join this group and participate in the domestic art that is becoming increasingly poplular.
 We have an inspiring time of learning and practicing.